 Holubtsi are easy to make, they just have several steps.
 I've broken down the recipe into these simple step by step instructions.

 This recipe makes 8 medium-sized cabbage rolls.
-You could also make more rolls that are smaller, many Ukranian families do!
+You could also make more rolls that are smaller, many Ukrainian families do!

 Step 1: Make the rice and boil the cabbage leaves